olbat/ws-raidcore-translator/README.md

 Translations can then exploited two different ways:
 * __convert__: re-write the source code of the add-on to use the translated names
-* __i18n__: translate the source code of the add-on using internationalization variables (see https://github.com/NielsH/RaidCore/tree/translation2)
+* __i18n_v1__: translate the source code of the _translation2_ branch of the add-on using internationalization variables (see https://github.com/NielsH/RaidCore/tree/translation2)
+* __i18n_v2__: translate the source code of the _review/translation_ branch of the add-on using internationalization variables (see https://github.com/NielsH/RaidCore/tree/review/translation)

 Since some translations cannot be downloaded from the web (boss messages, ...), it's possible to specify a translation file (JSON Hash, key: english name, value: translated name) to specify missing translations.